 So it doesn’t matter if it’s a bath or a shower; what matters is the temperature and the timing.

-As we saw in the research above, night owls forced to work a 9-to-5 schedule, or early birds compelled to work night shifts, experience sleep disturbance because they’re constantly fighting their circadian rhythm.
-That’s why flexible work is so desirable-you can adapt it to optimize your sleep habits and maximize peak productivity times.
+As we saw in the research above, night owls forced to work a 9-to-5 schedule, or early birds compelled to work night shifts, are sleep deficient because they’re constantly fighting their circadian rhythm.
+That’s why flexible work is so desirable.
+You can adapt it to optimize your sleep habits and maximize peak productivity times.

 Schedule a one-on-one with your manager to talk about how your current schedule is hindering your performance.
 You can introduce a trial period of, say, one month on your proposed schedule.
 During that trial period, you can prove to your manager that a flexible schedule is not only beneficial to your mental health, it’s also beneficial to your company.